If you are reading this, you are probably wondering how to soften lacrosse mesh.

-In this article, I’ll show you guys 5 easy to apply techniques, or as I prefer to call them ‘tricks’, that will help you soften lacrosse mesh.
+In this article, I’ll show you 5 easy-to-apply techniques, or as I prefer to call them ‘tricks’, that will help you soften lacrosse mesh.

-You need to soften the lacrosse because the hardness factor can make the ball rebound and make it go out of control.
+First of all, you need to soften your lacrosse mesh because the hardness factor can make the ball rebound and make it go out of control.

 Long story short, YOU SHOULD.